 - Testing – around two to four weeks

 - Maintenance – continual

 Keep in mind that this is just a rough overview of how long each stage of the software development life cycle might take.
 You might end up spending more or less time on each individual stage.

 Naturally, you want these specific processes as short as possible, but without rushing anything and sacrificing on quality.
 What is important is to keep these phases as short or as long as they actually need to be.

 Why would your brand pay for software development services for a period of 12 months, when another provider can do it in just four months?

-Look to the five tips we outlined in this article to help you keep the software development life cycle on schedule and consult them every time your project seems to be in a rut and slowing down.
+Look at the five tips we outlined in this article to help you keep the life cycle on schedule and consult them every time your project seems to be in a rut and slowing down.